AtsukoCoffey/search4herbs/README.md

 Pip is a Python Package Manager.

 We need this requirements.txt file for deploy with Heroku.
-To create this `Pip3 freeze > requirements.txt` and commit this change as "Add: requirement for deployment" then push to the Git Hub.
+To create this `Pip3 freeze > requirements.txt` and commit this change as "Add: requirement for deployment" then push to the GitHub.

 <hr>